Should You Target Misspelled Search Terms?

 Another strategy is to be subtle about integrating spelling errors.
 Hide commonly misspelled search terms relevant to you in places where users generally won’t find them, such as image tags.
 They’re still visible to Google, but not to most people reading your website.
 Just be careful not to overdo it!
 Even if your website looks great otherwise, too many spelling mistakes will still send up red flags at Google.

 Pro Tip: If you try to target misspelled keywords and search terms, NEVER adopt the outdated SEO strategy of hiding them in invisible text on your website.
-Google will absolutely flag you and your efforts will backfire.
+Google will flag you and your efforts will backfire.

 Creating a List of Misspelled Keywords

 So, how do you find the right misspelled words to target in your updated strategy?
-You have multiple tools at your disposal.
+You have multiple keyword research tools at your disposal.
 For commonly misspelled words in general, look up lists of frequent spelling errors on online dictionaries or similar sites to give you a general idea.
-Plus, these lists will help you brush up on your own spelling skills!
+Plus, these lists will help you brush up on your spelling skills!

 For keywords relevant to your industry, use tools like Google Ads or Google Analytics to see how users misspell different keywords and how frequently these misspellings occur.
 You can also try an online typo generator (though they aren’t perfect) to simulate common errors, or even try misspelling certain search terms yourself to see what results you get.
 Making mistakes on purpose could become your best research strategy!